JosueCota/JosueCota/README.md

 <h1><div align="center"> Josue Cota</div></h1>
 <p align="center">
   I am currently an undergraduate at CSUF, pursuing a bachelors in Computer Science.
-I am interested in web development, app development, and video game development.
+I am interested in web development and app development.
 I am also interested in robotics but more so as a hobby.
 Currently seeking opportunities that may offer experience for furthering my career!
 </p>
     <h2>What do I know?</h3>